 European Council of Religious Leaders

-ECRL is one of five regional Interreligious Councils with the Religions for Peace network.
+ECRL is one of five regional Interreligious Councils within the Religions for Peace global network.
 Religions for Peace – accredited to the United Nations – is the world’s largest and most representative multi-religious coalition advancing common action for peace since 1970.

 Rev Dr. Thomas Wipf